FAQ

 Is this fair to candidates?

 No. Each invitation link is single-use and expires after seven days.
-If you want to send a new invitation, that's a separate invite.
-This is intentional, the assessment is designed to capture a first-read response, not a rehearsed one.
+A new invitation is a new purchase.
+This is intentional — the format captures first-pass thinking, not a rehearsed version.

 Do candidates need an account?

-No. They receive a link by email, open it in a browser, complete the assessment, and submit.
+No. They open the email link, work the challenge, and submit.
 Nothing to install, no login to create.

 Pricing and access